ibm-cloud-docs/vpc/creating-vpc-resources.md

 ```
 {: pre}

-Run this command to create a block storage data volume.
+Run this command to create a Block Storage data volume.
 Specify a name for your volume, volume profile, and the zone where you are creating the volume.
-To attach a block storage data volume to an instance, the instance and the block storage data volume must be created in the same zone.
+To attach a Block Storage data volume to an instance, the instance and the Block Storage data volume must be created in the same zone.

 ```sh
 ibmcloud is volume-create my-volume custom us-south-2 --iops 1000